-The first stop on our tour brings us to a popular gourmet grocer specializing in salumi, formaggi, and vino.
+The first stop on the best food tour in Rome brings us to a popular gourmet grocer specializing in salumi, formaggi, and vino.
 Here, I eat only with my eyes.
 Legs of prosciutto, salumi hanging from the ceiling, over 300 types of cheese, and fresh handmade pasta whet my appetite for the tastings to come.

 Our guide Jess gives our diverse group of ten (food lovers from Australia, Wales, Canada and the USA) a quick lesson in Italian certifications.
 Acronyms like DOP (Protected Designation of Origin) and IGP (Protected Geographical Indication) guarantee certain foods are produced, processed and packaged in a specific geographical zone and according to tradition.
 Each step, from production to packaging, is regulated to ensure authenticity and quality.